-BACKGROUND: Beginning in October, Planning worked with each department to update their capital projects.
-In response to City Council feedback, Staff revised the CMMP to minimize expenditures from the General Fund, particularly over the next several years.
-To that end, any General Fund projects that have not already commenced have been rescheduled to later years, employing the category rankings agreed upon by City Council on November 9, 2021 (Resolution 2021-71) to prioritize them.
+BACKGROUND: Beginning in October, Planning has worked with each department to update their capital projects.
+In response to City Council feedback, this year Staff has revised the CMMP to minimize expenditures from the General Fund, particularly over the next several years.
+To that end, most General Fund projects that have not already commenced have been rescheduled to later years, employing the category rankings agreed upon by City Council on November 9, 2021 (Resolution 2021-71) to prioritize them.

-The Technical Advisory Committee (TAC), consisting of the City Manager, Finance Director, Public Works Director and Planning Director, met on December 9, 2021 to review 11 projects submitted for funding in FY23.
+The Technical Advisory Committee (TAC), consisting of the City Manager, Finance Director, Public Works Director and the Planning Director, met on December 9, 2021 to review 11 projects submitted for funding in FY23.
 Department directors reviewed the TAC's comments on December 22, 2021.